jupyterhub/repo2docker/docs/source/contributing/contributing.md

 Read the [next section](#guidelines-to-getting-a-pull-request-merged) for guidelines for both reviewers and contributors on merging a PR.
 5. Edit [the changelog](./../../changelog) by appending your feature / bug fix to the development version.
 6. Wait for a community member to merge your changes.
+  Remember that **someone else must merge your pull request**.
+  That goes for new contributors and long term maintainers alike.
 7. (optional) Deploy a new version of repo2docker to mybinder.org by [following these steps](http://mybinder-sre.readthedocs.io/en/latest/deployment/how.html)

 ## Guidelines to getting a Pull Request merged